 With the push of a button and a few seconds, military vehicles are able to adapt to any terrain.

-Carnegie Mellon announced in November last year that the RWT was one of the winners of Popular Science's "Best of What's New" award.
-Dimi Apostolopoulos, scientist at Carnegie Mellon University Institute of Robotics, said in a statement: "Creating a reconfigurable transformer wheel system that works on a moving vehicle at high speed was an exceptional challenge, but our NREC team devised a project that works and has the potential to transform mobility on the ground. ”
+Carnegie Mellon announced in November last year that RWT was one of the winners of Popular Science's “Best of What's New” award.
+Dimi Apostolopoulos, scientist at Carnegie Mellon University's Institute of Robotics, said in a statement: "Creating a reconfigurable transformer wheel system that works on a moving vehicle at high speed was an exceptional challenge, but our NREC team devised a project that works and has the potential to transform mobility on the ground. ”